Classical Guitars for sale. Acoustic Guitars for sale. Electric Guitars for sale. Amplifiers for sale.

 Old Kraftsman Archtop This guitar was purchased by a friend in 1946 from a Spiegel catalog.
 This was his first purchase upon returning from World War II.
 He gave it too me a few years ago because he knows that I love guitars and would appreciate it.
 When I received it, the neck had pulled off and the top was cracked along the grain.
 Those two problems have been professionally repaired and this old jazz guitar sounds pretty jazzy.
 With original wheat-colored fibreboard case, $475.

-Yamaha FG-260 12 String --from the early 70's- This is a nicely kept acoustic 12 string.
+Yamaha FG-260 12 String --A Nippon Gakki Japanese made Yamaha.
+From the early 70's- This is a nicely kept acoustic 12 string.
 Spruce top and mahogany back and sides.
 The bridge and fretboard are rosewood and the African Mahogany neck has a slotted headstock.
 This instrument was pretty pricey back in 1972, retailing for $251.
 Comes with a brown vinyl covered fiberboard case.
 Now, available for the 1970's price of $225.